Favorites ()

 Given recent increases in the regulatory landscape for non- and for-profit companies, the call for leadership in the areas of ethics and compliance is growing.
 It’s a crucial field for industries such as banking, finance and health care.

-St. Thomas Law also offers a J.D. with a concentration in Organizational Ethics and Compliance for students who are interested in the field and want to go further in depth in the subject area, but do not want to pursue the full LL.M.
+St. Thomas Law also offers a J.D. with a concentration in Organizational Ethics and Compliance for students who are interested in the field and want to go further in depth in the subject area.
 The concentration is noted on your transcript, and you can tell future employers of your concentration in law school toward this skill set.

 Contact